 Admission Process

-The Aerospace Engineering department accepts applications to its Master of Science degree program each year for the fall semester.
-Master’s degree candidates can choose specializations, in Aerodynamics/Astrodynamics or Structural Mechanics areas when applying.
-Students in these specializations in our master’s degree program, through course work and research, will build expertise in an aerospace engineering sub-discipline, namely Aerodynamics; Propulsion; Guidance, Navigation and Controls; and Aerospace Structures.
+The Aerospace Engineering department accepts applications to its Master of Science program each year for the fall semester.
+Through course work and research, master's graduate students will build expertise in an aerospace engineering, namely Aerodynamics; Propulsion; Guidance, Navigation and Controls, Mission Analysis and Systems Design; and Aerospace Structures.

 If Applicants have already completed the GRE tests and would like to include their scores with their application as supplementary materials, they may choose to do so.